UPDATED: December 2017

 Lily’s Secret Garden

-Footprints is a socially conscious restaurant with a number of vegan options on the menu, but the really exciting news is that they have an ‘all you can eat’ vegan BBQ every Tuesday where you can expect vegan burgers, kebabs, potato salads, pasta, fried spicy potato wedges and the most amazing corn on the cob with coconut butter sauce.
+Footprints is a socially conscious restaurant with a number of vegan options on the menu and a vegan BBQ every Tuesday where you can expect vegan burgers, kebabs, potato salads, pasta, fried spicy potato wedges and the most amazing corn on the cob with coconut butter sauce.

 Vegan cakes, vegan bagels and a selection of superb vegan breads anyone?